stacks-network/stacks-core/integration_tests/README.md

 Examples
 --------

-You can register names as normal when running in interactive mode:
+You can register names like normal when running the test in interactive mode:

 ```
      $ blockstack register bar.test